 Miss Peregrine’s Home for Peculiar Children follows Jacob after tragedy strikes and he is motivated to visit the small island in Wales where his grandfather grew up during the war alongside other children.
 Once Jacob and his father arrive on the island, he immediately explores the abandoned children’s home.
 As he unravels the mysteries surrounding the home, he realizes his grandfather’s stories were true.

-The book is a combination of mystery, adventure, and thriller, which makes the story line intriguing and unique.
+The book is a combination of mystery, adventure, and thriller, which makes the storyline intriguing and unique.
 Throughout the story, creepy and real black and white pictures are incorporated that help set the mood.
 Unlike some books where every twist and turn can be predicted, this book is not predictable, and I wanted to keep reading until I knew the truth about the island.
-The characters are well-developed and each child has a certain peculiarity that makes them unique (creates fire, levitates, invisibility, etc).
+The characters are well-developed and each child has a certain peculiarity that makes them unique (such as creating fire, levitating, invisibility, etc.).
 The book had a good ending and I am looking forward to starting the sequel and seeing Tim Burton’s movie.

 $7.97 at Barnes & Noble

 If you would like to read my reviews of the next books in the Miss Peregrine’s Peculiar Children series, you can see them here: